bluestatedigital/nginx/README.md

 - `node['nginx']['group]` - Group for Nginx.
 - `node['nginx']['binary']` - Path to the Nginx binary.
 - `node['nginx']['init_style']` - How to run Nginx as a service when using `nginx::source`.
-Values can be "runit", "upstart", "init" or "bluepill".
-When using runit or bluepill, those recipes will be included as well and are dependencies of this cookbook.
+Values can be "upstart" or "init".
   Recipes are not included for upstart, it is assumed that upstart is built into the platform you are using (ubuntu or el6).
 This attribute is not used in the `nginx` recipe because the package manager's init script style for the platform is assumed.
 Upstart is never set as